pianiemela/disa-tool/README.md

 Create the database with the following one-liner (make sure the docker container is running):
 `docker exec disa_db psql -U postgres -c "CREATE DATABASE disa_db"` or try `docker exec disa_db psql --username=disa --dbname=disa_db -c "CREATE DATABASE disa_db"`

-In the backend folder, run `node src/database/create_data.js`.
+In the backend folder, run `node src/database/create_data.js` - *try it multiple times if it fails*!.
 You can also use a database dump.
 If you use a dump, run the anonymiser script with `node src/database/anonymise_data.js`.

 To run all migrations type `npm run db:migrate` in the backend folder.
 You can roll back the most recent migration with command `npm run db:rollback`. _If you create a new migration, remember to run the migration command also on the staging and production servers.
 There is no automation to run these!_